-The airborne subsystem shall implement a Message Assembly timer (VAT4) which operates in conjunction with equivalent service provider timers (VGT4, VGT3) on the ground, to provide a consistent method for detecting incomplete multi-block uplinks.
+The airborne subsystem shall implement a Message Assembly timer (VAT4) which operates in conjunction with equivalent service provider timers (VGT2, VGT3) on the ground, to provide a consistent method for detecting incomplete multi-block uplinks.

 The DSP shall maintain 618 No ACK timer (VGT1) and a Message Reject timer (VGT2) to minimize inadvertent concatenation of uplink messages.

+The ground station shall limit the size of uplink AOA messages to 3840 characters including all address information (see ARINC 620) and 16 AOA blocks.
+If the parameter N1-Uplink value is greater than 2008 and the ground station uses larger uplink AOA blocks when N1-Uplink permits then the ground station shall reduce the number of uplink AOA blocks in order to limit the AOA message size to 3840 characters

 AOA Message Assembly Timer